-At the start of the Big Bang, when the universe was much smaller, the secondary gravity between the ejected material must have been zillions of times higher due to the smaller distances involved.
+At the start of the Big Bang, when the debris field was much smaller, the secondary gravity between the ejected material must have been zillions of times higher due to the smaller distances involved.
 And because of this extreme secondary gravity, the rate/ speed that matter drew into clumps was zillions of times higher as well.
 So with respect to the gravitational, kinetic and orbital dynamics of stars and galaxies, time occurred zillions of times faster at the beginning.
-Thus we see a "short spike" on a power curve (see below) ...
+Thus we again see a "short spike" on a power curve ...
 And in today's old and low-gravity universe, we are on the "long tail", and interactions (gravitational events) barely happen at all any more.
+So the universe is quite different now.